kanfur/footbalTeam_score/README.md

-// Takımlar için goal_power ve keeper_power güçleri tanımlandı.
-Dilediğimde yeni güçler atayabiliyorum
+// Goal_power and keeper_power powers are defined for teams.
+I can assign new powers whenever I want.

-// Score tablosu bu powerlara göre şekilleniyor.
+// Score table is shaped according to these powers.

-// Takım yaratma seeder içine eklendi.
+// Team creation added in seeder.

-// Anasayfa fixture create ettikten sonra forward butonu ile haftalık fixture arasında gezebiliyorum
+// After creating the home fixture, I can navigate between the weekly fixture with the forward button

-// Play butonu ile o haftanın fiksturunu oynatabiliyorum
+// I can play that week's fixture with the play button